Why “tax saved” is the wrong way to evaluate a novated lease

 For example, if you spend $1,000 of pre-tax income and your marginal tax rate is 30% plus 2% Medicare levy, the reduction in income tax means the net financial effect is equivalent to spending $680 after tax.
 In other words, it is as if you have received a 32% discount.

 Similarly, at marginal tax rates of 37% or 45%, spending pre-tax dollars is equivalent to receiving an effective 39% or 47% discount, respectively.
-(This is the fundamental reason why higher tax bracket earners derive the most saving from novated leases overall.)
+This is why higher tax-bracket earners generally derive greater savings from novated leases.

 However, a discount is only beneficial if the discounted price is lower than the best alternative.